 We can therefore proceed to understand this passage as a rhetorical response to Cyrus’ claims of legitimacy.
 The passage concludes with the rhetorical question מי פעל ועשה in v.
 4, which echoes the question with which the passage began in v.
 1. Paul notes the continuity with the message of the previous verse: “Who was it that planned and executed Cyrus’ triumphant arrival?”
 But the particular description of YHWH in this verse interacts directly with, and subverts, aspects of different Babylonian theologies.

-Without specifically referring to Isa.
-41:4, Machinist noted that many passages in Isa.
-40-55 attack the theology Nabonidus promulgated, according to which “only Sin of all deities could act to bring about an event without precedent in Mesopotamian history.”
-But in 41:4, we find a direct subversion, not of Sin theology, but of Marduk theology.
+Without specifically referring to Isa 41:4, Machinist noted that many passages in Isa 40–55 attack the theology Nabonidus promulgated, according to which “only Sin of all deities could act to bring about an event without precedent in Mesopotamian history.”
+However, in 41:4, we find a direct subversion, not of Sin theology, but of Marduk theology.
 In arguing that YHWH is “He who announces the generations from the first,” as well as emphasizing that YHWH is both “first” ראשון, and “with the most recent ones,” ואת אחרונים אני הוא (lit., “I, even, I am with the last”).
-The emphasis on YHWH as “first” hits at the Achilles heel of Marduk theology.
+The emphasis on YHWH as “first” strikes at the Achilles heel of Marduk theology.
 As a “younger god”, Marduk was not there at the point of creation, and cannot claim to have been the creator-god.
-But God can, this is the thrust of the prophet’s subversive attack on Marduk.
+God can, and this is the thrust of the prophet’s subversive attack on Marduk.
 To prove that YHWH, not Marduk, sent Cyrus, the prophet highlights how YHWH is more likely to be able to bring about unprecedented events than Marduk.
 The god who created the world and implanted its “operating system” can also direct future events.
 Marduk cannot claim to have been “first” or “creator”; YHWH can.
 YHWH therefore has an advantage that even the most loyal of Marduk’s adherents cannot claim for Marduk.
 Even Marduk-worshippers, therefore, are forced to admit that YHWH has a better claim to bring about unprecedented events.

-As Weinfeld noted, much of the emphasis on God as creator in Isa.
-40-48 is part of a sustained polemic against Marduk.
-As we see also in in 40: 12-27 and 42:5-9 and 45:11-13, the prophet argues that because He is the creator, God also knows and directs future events.
+As Weinfeld noted, much of the emphasis on God as creator in Isa 40–48 is part of a sustained polemic against Marduk.
+As we see also in 40: 12–27 and 42:5–9 and 45:11–13, the prophet argues that because He is the creator, God also knows and directs future events.

-Although many other passages in Isaiah 40-48 also engage in polemics and subversion of ideologies and theologies promulgated by Cyrus, we move now to Isa.
-45:1-7.
-Like 41:1-4, it clearly refers to Cyrus, and also mentions him by name.
-Like 41:1-4, scholars have long noted references in it to motifs Cyrus uses to legitimate himself.
-Neverthelesss, Tiemeyer argues against parallels used to show how this passage corresponds closely to Cyrus’ claims.
-Below, I re-examine these arguments, using the methodological criteria noted above.
+Although many other passages in Isa.
+40–48 also engage in polemics and subversion of ideologies and theologies promulgated by Cyrus, we move now to Isa 45:1–7.
+Like 41:1–4, it refers to Cyrus, and also mentions him by name.
+Like 41:1–4, scholars have long noted references in it to motifs Cyrus uses to legitimate himself.
+Nevertheless, Tiemeyer argues against parallels used to show how this passage corresponds closely to Cyrus’ claims.
+Below, I reexamine these arguments, using the methodological criteria noted above.

-Isa 45:1-7
+Isa 45:1–7

-We find a clustering of four parallel motifs, in the Biblical passage and Cyrus’ cylinder.
-None are unique to these two texts, but their clustering together, as well as the role of these motifs in shaping the rhetoric of each passage, show that 45:1-6 could not reasonably have been composed without knowledge of Cyrus’ claims.
-As in 41:1-4, the paralles do not indicate direct borrowing from the text of Cyrus’ cylinder, but rather that the Cyrus’ cylinder is a written record of claims circulated in Babylon by Cyrus, to which the author of Isa.
-40-48 reacts.
+We find a clustering of four parallel motifs in the biblical passage and the Cyrus cylinder.
+None are unique to these two texts, but their clustering together, as well as the role of these motifs in shaping the rhetoric of each passage, show that 45:1–6 could not reasonably have been composed without knowledge of Cyrus’ claims.
+As in 41:1–4, the parallels do not indicate direct borrowing from the text of Cyrus’ cylinder, but rather that the Cyrus’ cylinder is a written record of claims circulated in Babylon by Cyrus, to which the author of Isa 40–48 reacts.